-Five years related financial/accounting and financial management experience, e.g., planning, directing, monitoring, organizing, and controlling the monetary resources of a department, center, or unit.
+Five years progressively responsible related financial/accounting and financial management experience such as planning, directing, monitoring, organizing, and controlling the monetary resources of a department or unit.

 ** Applicants who do not meet the posted requirements but are completing their final academic semester/quarter will be considered eligible for employment and may be asked to provide additional information confirming their academic completion date.

-Classified Title: Financial Manager Role/Level/Range: ATP/04/PD Starting Salary Range: $59,870 - $82,250 annually (commensurate with experience) Employee group: Full Time Schedule: M-F 8am-4pm Exempt Status: Exempt Location: Hybrid/School of Medicine Campus Department name: SOM Onc Financial Management Personnel area: School of Medicine
+Classified Title: Financial Manager Role/Level/Range: ATP/04/PE Starting Salary Range: Commensurate with experience Employee group: Full Time Schedule: M-F, 8:30 am - 5pm Exempt Status: Exempt Location: School of Public Health Department name: Ctr for Amer IndnAlskn Nat Hlth CAIANH Personnel area: School of Public Health

 The successful candidate(s) for this position will be subject to a pre-employment background check.